PinataMostGrim/grimagents_cli/readme.md

                         a default search entry if one is not present.
   --search-count        Output the total number of searches a grimagents
-                        configuration file will attempt --parallel            Perform all searchs in parallel (be careful with this one!)
+                        configuration file will attempt --parallel            Perform all searches in parallel (be careful with this one!)
   --resume <search index>
                         Resume grid search from <search index> (counting from zero)
-  --export-intersect <search index>
+  --export-index <search index>
-                        Export trainer configuration for a GridSearch
+                        Export trainer configuration for grid search <index>
-                        intersect
+  --random <n>, -r <n>  Execute <n> random searches instead of performing a
+                        grid search
 ```

 #### Example usages